adamcharnock/django-adminlte4/README.md

 [![pypi_badge](https://badge.fury.io/py/django-adminlte4.png)](pypi.python.org/pypi/django-adminlte4)

-Django AdminLTE2 provides the functionality of the AdminLTE2 theme to developers in the form of standard base templates.
-Optional styling for Django's built-in admin interface is also provided.
+Django AdminLTE2 provides the functionality of the AdminLTE4 theme to developers in the form of standard base templates.

+Note: This does not style Django's built-in Admin interface.

 Installation
 ------------